remix-run/remix/docs/start/future-flags.md

 - If all the `v3_*` future flags are enabled, transitioning to `v3` should ideally not necessitate any changes to your codebase.
 - Some future flags that bring about breaking changes initially start as `unstable_*` flags.
 These might undergo modifications during minor releases.
 Once they become `v3_*` future flags, the corresponding API is set and won't change further.

-## Summary

-Our development strategy focuses on gradual feature adoption and seamless version upgrades for major releases.
-This empowers developers to selectively integrate new features, avoiding the need for extensive code adjustments during version transitions.
-By introducing features through `unstable_*` flags, we refine the API collaboratively with early adopters while ensuring stable releases benefit from enhancements.
-Through careful management of breaking changes using `v3_*` flags, we provide the flexibility to adopt changes incrementally, facilitating a smoother transition between major versions.
-While this increases the complexity for developing Remix the framework, this developer-centric approach greatly simplifies application development with Remix, ultimately leading to improved software quality and (hopefully!) developer satisfaction.

 ## Current Future Flags

 The following future flags currently exist in Remix v2 and will become the default behavior in Remix v3: